metacpan/metacpan-cpan-extracted/distros/H/HTTP-Promise/README.md

 ## request

-This method will issue the propre request in accordance with the request object provided.
+This method will issue the proper request in accordance with the request object provided.
 It will process redirects and authentication responses transparently.
 This means it may end up sending multiple request, up to the limit set with the object option ["max\_redirect"](#max_redirect)

 This method takes the following parameters: